ds-hub-sochi/wolf_sounds_demo/README.md

 # Usage

 Online demo is available at the [link](demo-wolf.ds-hub.ru/).
+Please not that for some reasons online demo can be unavailable.
+In this case you can easily build and run demo locally.
+See next section to build proposed demo correctly.

 Pre-trained weights will be downloaded automatically, but feel free to download them from the [yandex disk](https://disk.yandex.ru/client/disk/Wolf%20howl%20detection).
-There you will find pre-trained weights for bot models, as well as some data examples.
+There you will find pre-trained weights for both models, as well as some data examples.

-Also you can infer our model locally.
-See next section to build proposed demo correctly.

 # Local build and run